No items found.

 Q. How is sermorelin different from exogenous growth hormone?

-A. Sermorelin is not growth hormone and instead stimulates the body’s natural process to release growth hormone in natural pulses and therefore, stays within normal physiologic levels.
+A. Sermorelin is not growth hormone and instead stimulates endogenous growth hormone release in natural pulses to mimic normal physiologic processes.
 In contrast, taking growth hormone directly bypasses the body’s regulatory system and has been associated with potential downsides such as reduced responsiveness over time and metabolic risks.
-Sermorelin works by supporting the body’s natural hormone regulation and may help maintain healthy insulin sensitivity and pituitary function.1,2
+Sermorelin works by supporting the body’s natural hormone regulation and may help maintain healthy insulin sensitivity and pituitary function.1,2 Individual results may vary.

 Q. Is sermorelin contraindicated in thyroid disease?